Mountain biking Cotopaxi Volcano was easily the most scenic, exciting bike ride of my life. And one of my favorite day trips, ever.

 First, can I find a tour company that uses quality bikes, and keeps the brakes in good working condition?

-When I visited the Biking Dutchman’s office a block from Plaza Foch in the Mariscal neighborhood of Quito, I was met by the daughter of the company’s founder.
-Of course she’s taken the bike ride, and assured me it was no big deal.
+When I visited the Biking Dutchman's office, I was met by the daughter of the company's founder.
+Of course, she's taken the bike ride, and assured me it was no big deal.

-So I paid a $10 deposit on the $45 tour (which included lunch, but not the $2 park entrance fee paid on arrival).
+So I paid a $10 deposit on the $59 tour (which included lunch).

 My trip left the next day, a Saturday morning, which meant trying to get a good night's sleep in the hostel was near impossible.

-We piled into two 4 x 4 trucks, with the mountain bikes on top, and drove about 2 hours through Southern Quito to Cotopaxi National Park, stopping for snacks once along the way.
+We piled into two 4×4 trucks, with the mountain bikes on top, and drove about two hours through southern Quito to Cotopaxi National Park, stopping for snacks once along the way.

 Once inside the park, we stopped at a rest area where I had the chance to drink my first coca leaf tea, which is suppose to help with the effects of high altitudes.